-According to the information in our files, there has been one previous cultural resource study conducted within a small portion of the project area, TU-01019.
-There have been no additional studies conducted within the one-half mile radius.
+According to the information in our files, there has been one previous cultural resource study conducted within a small portion of the project area, TU-01596.
+There has been one additional study conducted within the one-half mile radius, TU-00508.